-8. I am a foreign student licensed by a foreign authority and wish to obtain a FAA certificate in conjunction with a type rating.
-What steps do I nee...
+8. I am a foreign student licensed by a foreign authority and wish to obtain an FAA certificate in conjunction with a type rating.
+What steps do I need to take?

 A: First you will have to contact the FAA and authorize them to verify your foreign license, a process known as foreign license verification.
 The following link will take you to the appropriate section of the FAA website:

-See question 7 for additional information concerning ATP certification.
+See question 7 and 15 for additional information concerning ATP certification.

 9. I have an AMEL Centerline Thrust restriction on my license.
 Will I be able to join a type rating course and will this limitation be removed?

 A: Yes, you can join our initial type rating courses.
 Your training will incorporate those additional elements required by the FAA in order to remove the limitation upon graduation, and at no extra cost.